pylint

 Extensibility

-files or modern pyproject.toml, allowing teams to establish and enforce their own standards.
-The tool integrates smoothly with popular development environments and can be extended to work with emerging Python features and typing systems.
+A robust plugin architecture allows users to craft custom checkers for their project’s specific needs and integrate them into the analysis pipeline.
+Configuration can be managed through pylintrc files or modern pyproject.toml, allowing teams to establish and enforce their own standards.
+The tool integrates with popular development environments and can be extended to work with emerging Python features and typing systems.

 Code Quality Metrics

-Beyond basic linting, pylint provides deep insights into code quality through various metrics and measurements.
+Beyond basic linting, pylint provides insights into code quality through various metrics and measurements.
 It calculates cyclomatic complexity to identify overly complicated functions and methods needing refactoring.
-The tool generates detailed reports on code maintainability, helping teams identify potential trouble spots before they become problems.
+The tool generates reports on code maintainability, helping teams identify potential trouble spots before they become problems.
 It can also detect duplicate code segments and visualize module dependencies, giving developers a clear picture of their codebase’s structure and potential areas for improvement.

 Advantages